DRH001/Portable_Pi-hole/README.md

 If you've ever used a Pi-hole, you know that it's the absolute best way to block ads.
 One problem many people have with the Pi-hole, however, is that it's so good that it almost comes as a shock when you sign into a different network and start getting ads again!
-This guide will walk you through setting up a portable Pi-hole so that you can have protection against ads no matter what network you're using.
+This guide will walk you through setting up a portable Pi-hole so that you can have protection against ads (and [various forms of malware](https://en.wikipedia.org/wiki/DNS_hijacking) no matter what network you're using.

 Setting this up is simple enough: